-As soon as data collection and editing are completed, the MEPS survey data are released to the public in staged releases of summary reports, microdata files, and compendiums of tables.
-Data are also released through MEPSnet, an online interactive tool developed to give users the ability to statistically analyze MEPS data in real time.
+As soon as data collection and editing are completed, the MEPS survey data are released to the public in staged releases of summary reports, microdata files and compendiums of tables.
+Data are released through MEPSnet, an online interactive tool developed to give users the ability to statistically analyze MEPS data in real time.
 Summary reports and compendiums of tables are released as printed documents and electronic files.
-Microdata files are released on CD-ROM and/or as electronic files.
+Microdata files are released as electronic files.

-Printed documents and selected public use file data on CD-ROMs are available through the AHRQ Publications Clearinghouse.
+Selected printed documents are available through the AHRQ Publications Clearinghouse.
 Write or call:

+AHRQ Publications Clearinghouse

+Attn: (publication number)

+P.O.
+Box 8547

+Silver Spring, MD 20907

+800-358-9295

-AHRQ Publications Clearinghouse Attn: (publication number) P.O.
-Box 8547 Silver Spring, MD 20907 800-358-9295 410-381-3150 (callers outside the United States only) 888-586-6340 (toll-free TDD service; hearing, impaired only)
+410-381-3150 (callers outside the United States only)

+888-586-6340 (toll-free TDD service; hearing impaired only)